turingschool-examples/whats_going_on_with_cors/README.md

 If everything is set up properly you should see a friendly welcome message.

 If everything _isn't_ set up correctly, you may see a message that starts with "ERROR"...
 Your first task will be to solve this error.
-To do this, you'll need to collaborate with the other developers on your team!

-1. FE: Look at DevTools' Console.
+1. On the front end, look at DevTools' Console.
 Are there any errors present?
-Share these messages with your BE partner.
+What are they?
-2. BE: Check your server logs in terminal.
+2. On the backend,check your server logs in terminal.
 Are there any errors present?
-Share this terminal with your FE partner.
+What are they?

 ## Solving CORS
 CORS stands for `Cross-Origin Resource Sharing`.
 Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), or you can search for more topics on your own.

-* ❓ FE devs: What is the difference between a `FETCH` request, and a `GET` request?
-Help your BE friends understand this difference by researching/discussing together before continuing.
+* ❓ Think Break: What is the difference between a `FETCH` request, and a `GET` request?
+Make sure everyone understands this difference by researching/discussing together before continuing.

 In a nutshell, CORS is a rule that says a `FETCH` request is different from a normal `GET` request, and _servers_ (or BE applications) should govern which _origins_ (or applications that make FETCH requests) it will send responses to.
 To do this, the BE application can set a header for every request.
 That header would look like: